Author Submission Guidelines

 4.7 Translations

-Literary translations — poems, prose extracts, short stories — from any language into English are welcome.
-Submissions must be accompanied by a Translator's Note of 300 to 500 words discussing the source text, challenges, and interpretive choices.
-The contributor must confirm that they hold the right to translate and publish the work, or that the source text is in the public domain.
-The source text in its original language must be submitted alongside the translation.
+Literary translations from any language into English are welcome.
+Submissions must include a Translator’s Note of 300 to 500 words discussing the source text, challenges, and interpretive choices.
+The contributor must confirm that the source text is in the public domain or that written permission to translate and publish has been obtained.
+The source text in the original language must be submitted alongside the translation.

 5.1 In-Text Citations

 Use the author–page format: (Bhabha 45) or (Said 112–15).
-When the author's name appears in the sentence, only the page number is needed: Said argues that...
-(112).
-For works with no page numbers, use the author's name or a shortened title.
+When the author’s name appears in the sentence, only the page number is needed.
+For works with no page numbers, use the author’s name or a shortened title.
 For two authors use (Gilbert and Gubar 67); for three or more authors use (Spivak et al. 203).

 5.2 Works Cited List